seerge/g-helper/README.md

 3. Run **GHelper.exe**

 Note: Uses low level ASUS ACPI commands to do switching and doens't require Armory Crate to be isntalled at all.
-Doesn't require administrator privileges to run (anymore)!
+Doesn't require administrator privileges to run!

 I don`t have Microsoft certificate to sign app yet, so if you set a warning from Windows Defender on launch (Windows Protected your PC), click More Info -> Run anyway.

-Alternatively you can comile and run project by yourself :)
+Alternatively you can compile and run project by yourself :)
 Settings file is storer at %AppData%\GHelper

 P.S.: It's not recommended to use app in combination with Armory Crate, cause they adjust same settings.